This post is about smoking.

-In case you are wondering, the oblique reference is to a well-known brand which carries the image of a desert animal.
+In case you are wondering what “picture of the factory on the front” means, it is an oblique reference to a well-known brand which carries the image of a desert animal.

 Which is not the case in the next one.
 I suppose you have to be at least six years old to be allowed to say it these days.